 Now if you sum up the time it takes to conclude the steps, you will get an idea of how long an average blog post of 2000 words requires to produce.
 It’s around 10 hours of work for every post I publish.
 Yes, blogging is not that easy either.

-What are the actual time-intensive tasks in writing an entire blog post?
+What Takes the most Amount Of Time in writing an entire blog post?

 As I have mentioned before, researching the topic, collect important statistical data, and deciding on the points you’re going to write in the post is the most time-consuming task in writing a whole blog post.
 Other than that, the writing skill you hold also decides the amount of time it would take you to compose a well-rewritten article.